This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

-In its basic form, tea steeps biologically rich and aged compost with water.
-Most importantly, over the years, gardeners have further enhanced this with various additions, including worm castings and known for their biological activity.
+Tea steeps biologically rich and aged compost with water in its basic form.
+Most importantly, gardeners have enhanced this over the years with various additions, including worm castings known for their biological activity.
 And replacing a percentage of the water with other forms of tea.
 Such as nettle tea or comfrey tea.

 This adds further nutrients to the compost tea.
 As humans are alive, they need a food source, so most people use molasses.